Mining Intelligence and Sales Leads

 Mine Life...
 Lock

-SnapshotThe Bullfrog Project (formerly referred to as the Henry Mountains Complex) consists of two separate contiguous deposits, also known as Copper Bench and Indian Bench.
-The Energy Fuels has not performed any work on the property since the Bullfrog Project was acquired in 2012.
+SnapshotThe Bullfrog Project consists of two separate contiguous deposits, also known as Copper Bench and Indian Bench.

-Due to improvement in the uranium market, the Energy Fuels is planning to conduct additional evaluation work at the Bullfrog Project during 2024.
-The Energy Fuels plans on initiating an engineering study to determine the surface and underground infrastructure required to bring the Project into production.
-This information will also be used in permitting activities associated with the Project.
+Due to improvement in the uranium market in recent years, Energy Fuels is planning to conduct additional evaluation work at the Bullfrog Project during 2026.
+The Company also plans on restarting the permitting process with the BLM and State of Utah in 2026.

 Owners